CBonnell/lamps-keyusage-crl-validation-clarification/draft-lamps-bonnell-keyusage-crl-validation.md

 revocation lists (CRLs) for use in the Internet.
 Section 4.2.1.3 of
 {{!RFC5280}} requires CRL issuer certificates to contain the `keyUsage` extension with the `cRLSign` bit asserted.
-However, the CRL validation algorithm specified in Section 6.3 od {{!RFC5280}} does not include a corresponding check for the `cRLSign` bit within the `keyUsage` certificate extension.
-This document updates {{!RFC5280}} to implement that check.
+However, the CRL validation algorithm specified in Section 6.3 of {{!RFC5280}} does not explicitly include a corresponding check for the presence of the the `keyUsage` certificate extension.
+This document updates {{!RFC5280}} to require that check.

-{{the-issue}} describes the security concerns that motivate this update.
+{{the-issue}} describes the security concern that motivates this update.

-{{crl-validation-algo-amendment}} updates the CRL validation algorithm to resolve these concerns.
+{{crl-validation-algo-amendment}} updates the CRL validation algorithm to resolve this concern.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

-# The risk of signing CRLs with non-certified keys {#the-issue}
+# The risk of trusting CRLs signed with non-certified keys {#the-issue}

 In some Public Key Infrastructures, entities are delegated by Certification Authorities to sign CRLs.
 CRLs whose scope encompasses